There are four varieties to look at if you think your bird belongs to a

 to about ½ the strength of normal, and the cheek patches are pale

 violet (or pale blue or grey if the body color is grey).
 In exhibition circles the ideal is for the body colour to be closer to normal strength so they have been bred to have darker colour.
 This means you can find greywings with body colour from 50% to nearly normal.
-It would be a shame to lose the lovely pastel look of these birds so I hope people continue to breed them to look like they did originally.
+It would be a shame to lose the lovely pastel look of these birds so I hope some people continue to breed them to look as they did originally.

 yellowish or whitish with very pale grey markings.
 The long tail

-feathers are either yellow or white with a suffusion of grey.The cheek patches are pale blue/violet, and they have normal dark eyes with a white iris ring.
+feathers were either yellow or white with a suffusion of grey.The cheek patches are pale blue/violet, and they have normal dark eyes with a white iris ring.
 The dilute gene does not affect skin colour so the feet and legs of dilutes will be the normal grey shade.
 Often, however, birds with both cinnamon and dilute are bred as it reduces the body colour and creates a paler bird.
 The cinnamon give the bird pink skin, so you often see dilutes with pink feet and legs.

+though.
 Clearwings have normal dark eyes with a white iris ring, grey legs and feet,

 normal colored ceres and pale grey tail feathers that should have